The Trunk of the Restricted Flip Graph of Triangulated S^3: Experiments

 \subsection{\( \mathcal{F}(11) \) is Connected}

-To examine \( \mathcal{F}(11) \), we employed Sulanke and Lutz's software \cite{SL09} to enumerate all 681 seed triangulations with 11 vertices.
-After excluding non-spherical triangulations through homology calculations, 225 remained.
-We then used simulated annealing to confirm that 222 of these were spheres.
-The remaining 3 were identified as homeomorphic to \( \mathbb{RP}^3 \) (which has a minimal 11-vertex triangulation) via simulated annealing and combinatorial isomorphism testing.
+To examine \( \mathcal{F}(11) \), we used Sulanke and Lutz's software \cite{SL09} to enumerate the \(681\) seed triangulations with \(11\) vertices.
+After preliminary topological filters, \(225\) candidate \(3\)-manifold seeds remained.
+Simulated annealing and isomorphism testing identified \(222\) of these as triangulated \(3\)-spheres; the remaining three were identified as triangulations of \(\mathbb{RP}^3\).